 He is Associate Professor and Head of the Illustration Animation Department at Kingston University.
-As an an educator he has led BA Illustration Animation for 12 years and previously founded BA Illustration at Middlesex University.
+As an educator, he has led BA Illustration Animation for 12 years and previously founded BA Illustration at Middlesex University.

 As co-founder of ‘Mokita’ the illustration forum (since 2010), he has campaigned for the greater recognition of Illustration as a subject and its significance for international visual culture.